Home | About USIG | What's New | Events

 A. Types of Organizations

-Other forms of NPOs, which remain outside the focus of this note due to their limited interaction with foreign grantmakers, include institutions (Anstalten), foundations under church law and public law, and cooperatives (Genossenschaften, which are formed and regulated under the Genossenschaftsgesetz).
+Other forms of NPOs are outside the focus of this Note due to their limited interaction with foreign grantmakers.
+Such forms include public institutions (Anstalten des öffentlichen Rechts), foundations established under church law and public law, cooperatives (Genossenschaften, which are formed and regulated under the Genossenschaftsgesetz) and joint stock companies (Aktiengesellschaften, which are formed and regulated under the Aktiengesetz).

 B. Tax laws